ryanzhou/wwag/README.md

 ## Seeds data
 We created some sample data in seeds.sql for WWAG for testing purposes.
 There are some sample users with different kinds of user type for testing various of their capabilities:
+#### Administrator

-* **Administrator (have the access to do CRUD for all the entities and relationships):username:hannah@wwag.com.au; password:password;
+have the access to do CRUD for all the entities and relationships

+- Username: hannah@wwag.com.au
+- Password: password

+#### Player

-* **Player (can edit videos, games but may have limitation do delete, can watch all videos for free):username:Steven@hotmail.com; password:password;
+can edit videos, games but may have limitation do delete, can watch all videos for free

+- Username: steven@hotmail.com
+- Password: password

+#### Regular Viewer
-* **Regular Viewer (can only watch free videos, have to make purchase in order to view premium and other types of videos):username:beeldrer@yahoo.com;password:password;
+can only watch free videos, have to make purchase in order to view premium and other types of videos

+- Username: beeldrer@yahoo.com
+- Password: password

+#### Premium Viewer
-* **Premium Viewer (can watch all the videos for free until their subscriptions expire, then they need to choose whether to renew subscription or not):username:sposee@hotmail.com; password:password;
+can watch all the videos for free until their subscriptions expire, then they need to choose whether to renew subscription or not

+- Username: sposee@hotmail.com
+- Password: password

+#### Crowd Funding Viewer
-* **Crowd_funding Viewer (can watch all the videos for free):username:anthony.davies@gmail.com; password:password;
+can watch all the videos for free

-In order to better illustrate WWAG's features, we created some orders and order-lines to show and keep tracking of order history.
+- Username: anthony.davies@gmail.com
+- Password: password

 ## User features